Communication Studies (CMST)

 Pre-requisites: sophomore standing.

-This course is a variable topic course focusing on public relations.
-Areas which might be covered include new theories, specific techniques, and innovative trends.
-This course is designed to include both theory and application.
+Variable topic course focusing on public relations.
+Areas covered include new theories, specific techniques, and innovative trends.
+Designed to include both theory and application.

 CMST 340.
 INTERCULTURAL COMMUNICATION.
 5 Credits.